Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Results

 \subsubsection{GW151012}

 This is the low-mass event with the smallest SNR ($\ensuremath{9.3_{-0.4}^{+0.3}}\xspace$ for \phXPHM) and Bayes factor, see Table \ref{tab:SNR_BF_table}.
+Apart from GW151226, this is the only event where we find some visual differences in the mass posteriors between our results and those of \citet{Nitz:2021uxj}. \citet{Nitz:2021uxj} recover slightly more unequal masses posteriors in their results but consistent with our own results.

-Bayes factor differences for different waveform models are within the error estimates, except for a small suppression of \phX and \phXP in comparison to \phXPHM of $\ensuremath{0.58_{-0.10}^{+0.12}}\xspace$ and $\ensuremath{0.77_{-0.13}^{+0.15}}\xspace$ respectively.
+From our analysis, Bayes factor differences for different waveform models are within the error estimates, except for a small suppression of \phX and \phXP in comparison to \phXPHM of $\ensuremath{0.58_{-0.10}^{+0.12}}\xspace$ and $\ensuremath{0.77_{-0.13}^{+0.15}}\xspace$ respectively.
 As can be seen in Fig.~\ref{fig:low_mass_collage}, the models with higher modes shift the mass ratio posterior toward more unequal masses.
 Runs with our two different precession versions (NNLO and MSA angles) and with different final spin descriptions show very consistent posterior distributions and Bayes factors that are consistent within the error estimates.